Font size:

 (German: Bauabschnitt IIe – construction segment 2, sector e)

-The camp was made up of 32 residential barracks, together with utility buildings, washrooms and latrines.
+The camp was made up of 32 barracks for prisoners, together with utility buildings, washrooms and latrines.
 One of the barracks was set aside for Dr. Josef Mengele, who conducted medical experiments there.

 Roma families were not separated in the camp, they were permitted to wear civilian clothing and only limited numbers of Roma were forced to labor.
-However, the starvation food rations, terrible living conditions (hygiene) and the spread of contagious diseases (typhus) resulted in very high mortality in the “Gypsy camp”, reaching over 60%.
+However, the starvation food rations, terrible living conditions and the spread of contagious diseases resulted in very high mortality in the “Gypsy camp”, reaching over 60% between March 1943 and June 1944.

-In total, during 18 months of its existence, about 21,000 men, women and children (including 378 born in Birkenau) were registered in the camp.
-The camp was liquidated on the night of August 2/3, 1944, when the last 3,000 men, women, and children were murdered by the Germans in the gas chambers.
+In total, during 18 months of its existence, about 21,000 men, women and children (including 378 babies born in the camp) were registered in the camp.
+The camp was liquidated on the night of August 2/3, 1944, when the last 4,200 men, women, and children were murdered in the gas chambers.

 BIIf